Bogdanp/django_dramatiq/README.md

 ## Installation

-To install, ensure both Django Dramtiq and Dramatiq are installed, along with RabbitMQ:
+To install, ensure both Django Dramatiq and Dramatiq are installed, along with RabbitMQ:

     pip install django-dramatiq 'dramatiq[rabbitmq]'